-In 2018 biowaste collected separately in Italian municipalities has reached 7.1 Mt, made of 5.1 Mt or 84 kg/inh/y of food waste (with an increase of about 12% compared to the previous year), while 2,0 Mt (or 33 kg/inh/y) are represented by garden waste , thus almost getting to 117 kg per-capita.
+In 2021 biowaste collected separately in Italian municipalities has reached 7.4 Mt, made of 5.4 Mt or 92,6 kg/inh/y of food waste, while about 2,0 Mt (or 33 kg/inh/y) are represented by garden waste, thus almost getting to 125 kg per-capita.

 Thousands of municipalities in Italy apply the so-called "kerbside collection programs", focusing on food waste collection.
 This approach is based on small volume kitchen caddies fitted with biodegradable bags (i.e. compostable bioplastic or paper liners); collection is done at the kerbside (or door-to-door collection) and adopting convenient frequencies aimed at enhancing citizen's participation.
-In the last decade the intensive source separation of biowaste (and other recyclables), initially adopted by small municipalities, has been extended to medium/large towns and in metropolitan areas, achieving high participation by the population involved and reaching best-practise performances in terms of amount (between 70 and 120 kg/inh depending on the local context) and quality of the collected food waste; among these, it is worth mentioning the high performances achieved since 2014 by Milan, a city of 1.4 million inhabitants located in a metropolitan area of about 3 million.
+In the last decade the intensive source separation of biowaste (and other recyclables), initially adopted by small municipalities, has been extended to medium/large towns and in metropolitan areas, achieving high participation by the population involved and reaching best-practise performances in terms of amount (average of 120 kg/inh depending on the local context, ranging from 90 kg/inh to 160 kg/inh) and quality of the collected food waste.
+Among the best practices, it is worth mentioning the high performances achieved since 2014 by Milan, a city of 1.4 million inhabitants located in a metropolitan area of about 3 million.

-In 2018, CIC performed 830 waste composition analyses on food waste to investigate the amount and the type of the impurities (non-compostable materials, n.c.m.) that, being improperly delivered by citizens, are sent to the composting and biogas plants together with biowaste; an assessment focusing on those municipalities collecting food waste at the doorstep shows that this strategy allows the best average food waste quality (4.3% n.c.m.), which is moreover associated to the population of municipalities involved; in fact, the average impurities vary from 2,4% for small municipalities (i.e. less than 5,000 inhabitants) up to a still acceptable value of about 5% for large cities.
+In 2021, CIC performed more than 1000 waste composition analyses on food waste to investigate the amount and the type of the impurities (non-compostable materials, n.c.m.) that, being improperly delivered by citizens, are sent to the composting and biogas plants together with biowaste.
+An assessment focusing on those municipalities collecting food waste at the doorstep shows that this strategy allows the best average food waste quality (6,2% n.c.m.).